sittingbool/util-ts/README.md

 - `compareArrays(left: any[], right: any[], comp?: ArrayItemSame, fullComp?: ArrayItemSame): ArrayCompareResult` - Array comparator for full change detection.
 You can optionally add a compare - function that identifies ignoring changes (e.g. by a single property such as the id of a db object) and also a full comparison callback that returns true if there are no changes.
 Both default to comparing via JSON.stringify.
 Please read the comments in the src file.
 Types meaning:
     - ArrayCompareResult = `{ onlyInLeft: any[], changed: any[], same: any[],onlyInRight: any[] }`
     - ArrayItemSame = `(left: any, right: any) => boolean`
+- `boolFromString(value: string, trim: boolean = true): boolean | undefined` - returns true if a string made lower case equals 'yes', 'true' or '1', false if equals 'no', 'false', '0', in all other cases returns undefined

 For more details:
 - read comments in in https://github.com/sittingbool/util-ts/blob/master/src/util.ts